tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ResponseQualifier
 - Preferred Label: Response Qualifier
-- Definition: A bdqffdq:ReportConcept to which additional bdqffdq:Assertions providing additional information beyond that of bdqffdq:ResponseResult from the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
+- Definition: A bdqffdq:ReportConcept to which additional bdqffdq:Responses providing additional information beyond that of bdqffdq:ResponseResult from the execution of the bdqffdq:Specification of a bdqffdq:DataQualityNeed are attached.
 - SubClass Of: ReportConcept
 - Comments: Intended as an extension point for qualifying information about uncertainty or ambiguity.